 Lastly, if you want that picture of a lifetime, make sure you keep the fish in shallow water and you get in with the fish.
 After all trophy shots with an angler kneeling low in the water makes for great pictures, plus it’s easier to also get those amazing release shots.

 Lastly, I am a great believer in all my fishing, regardless of species or fishing methods, to make sure you keep the PMA (Positive mental attitude).
 We have all been there at times, however, anglers who get upset because the wind is in the wrong direction, upset about their casting as they are trying to cast too far, or that someone else is catching more than them so they must be doing something wrong, catch less fish.
 It’s a hard fact but it is true, by losing your PMA and taking yourself out of the fishing zone, because you have got so wound up that you have stopped mentally fishing, reading the water, thinking things through.
 Anglers, who can keep PMA catch far more fish, learn more and have a lot more fun actually doing it.

 If you are looking for some King action, or even your first experience of fishing and battling with Kings we have some great Salmon fishing destinations with some fantastic videos which can be found here.

-If you have any questions about our fly fishing holidays tackling Kings, contact us by email our experienced team will be happy to help you with any queries you have.
+If you have any questions about our fly fishing holidays tackling Kings, contact us by email at firstname.lastname@example.org and our experienced team will be happy to help you with any queries you have.
 If have any king salmon fishing tips of your own, leave a comment below.
 Are you looking to explore more of our freshwater fly fishing holidays?
 Make sure to view all our alternative King Salmon fishing holidays.
 Additionally, you can call us on 01603 407596 to make an enquiry.